Consumer Protection Hotline:

 Go Back to the Top

-Please send your resume and preferred salary range to jobs@wvago.gov with "Assistant Attorney General - DNR" in the subject line.
+Please send your resume and preferred salary range to jobs@wvago.gov with "Legal Assistant" in the subject line.

 Go Back to the Top